The 65 Best Cover Songs of All Time

 "Because the Night" by Bruce Springsteen (originally by Patti Smith)

-Bruce Springsteen co-wrote the song with Patti Smith, a hit single from her 1978 album Easter.
+Bruce Springsteen co-wrote the song with Patti Smith, and it would become a hit single from her 1978 album Easter.
 He changed the lyrics for his version from what he described as just another love song into a coarse, introspective journey in search of truth.
 The fact that he actually co-wrote the track establishes it as one of the best cover songs out there.

 "Louie Louie" by The Kingsmen (written by Richard Berry; originally performed by Rockin' Robin Roberts and the Wailers)

 The raucous, jangly Kingsmen recorded the number in under an hour in less than ideal circumstances.
 And despite the band unanimously agreeing that it was awful, the three-chord classic became a sensation, rising to No. 2 on the national charts.
 Following outrage from parents about the potentially obscene—incoherent, really—lyrics, a two-year FBI investigation was launched.
-The Feds made countless attempts at deciphering the lyrics, convinced the song was communicating in obscene code to teen subversives.
+The feds made countless attempts at deciphering the lyrics, convinced the song was communicating in obscene code to teen subversives.
 But they came up with nothing.
-And for more '60s acts to make you nostalgic, here are 25 Huge Bands from the '60s You Totally Forgot Existed.

 "Blue Suede Shoes" by Elvis Presley (originally by Carl Perkins)

 Considered one of the first rockabilly songs, Carl Perkins' "Blue Suede Shoes" would later be covered by the likes of rock 'n' roll pioneers, such as Buddy Holly, Eddie Cochran, and Elvis Presley.
 Elvis considered his version, which was a massive hit, a tribute to his friend, Perkins.

 "Woodstock" by Crosby, Stills, Nash & Young (originally by Joni Mitchell)